s334047/KirunaExplorer-09/Retrospective/Retrospective-Sprint4.md

 - Number of stories committed: 2 vs done: 2
 - Total points committed: 16 vs done: 16
-- Nr of hours planned: 80 vs spent (as a team): 80.75
+- Nr of hours planned: 80 vs spent: 80.75 (as a team)

 **Remember** a story is done ONLY if it fits the Definition of Done: